 Since green wood is freshly cut and has not yet had a chance to fully dry out.
 This means it can be more susceptible to warping and cracking as it dries — especially being exposed to the sun, wind, and rain outside.

 Second, wood cookies are 100% end grain on both sides, meaning they are even MORE likely to split, warp, and crack as they dry.

 And lastly, water is wood's worst enemy.
 It causes the wood to swell and promotes the growth of rot and mildew.
 When water seeps into the wood, it breaks down the fibers and weakens the structure.
 Over time, this can lead to cracks, splits, and warping.

-Here are the steps we recommend to our customers for preparing the wood to make a project like this last:
+With all of that in mind, here are the steps we recommend for preparing and sealing your wood cookies to make a garden project like this last for years to come:

-To prevent the wood from cracking, first treat it with Pentacryl, the green wood stabilizer.
-If the wood has been cut for a while and has a lower moisture content, use the Wood Juice.
+Cracks in your wood cookies are not only unsightly, but they also weaken the structure of your project.
+To prevent your wood from cracking, first treat it with Pentacryl, our green wood stabilizer.
+If your wood has been cut for a while and has a lower moisture content, use Wood Juice.
 This is a stabilizer for semi-dry wood to prevent it from cracking further.
-For full treatment directions, see the guide on treating cross-cut sections of wood.
-Be sure to dry the wood slowly.
+For full wood cookie treatment directions, see our guide on treating cross-cut sections of wood.
+Be sure to dry the wood slowly to help prevent cracking.

 Step 2: Seal

-Since the wood will be exposed to the weather, it will need to have a sealer applied.
-This will keep the Pentacryl and/or Wood Juice from leaching out.
-Once the moisture has dried out of the wood, we recommend using a heavy duty sealer like a marine spar varnish.
-Apply 2-3 coats on all surfaces of the wood – including the bark.
-This will protect the wood and help it to last longer.
+Once the wood has completely dried, it will need to be sealed prior to being installed.
+This will help to protect it from the weather and will keep the Pentacryl or Wood Juice from leaching out.
+We recommend using a heavy-duty sealer like a marine spar varnish.
+Apply 2-3 applications (letting the wood dry in between coats) to all surfaces of the wood — including the bark.
+This will protect the wood and help it last longer.